 There is nothing more 'iconic Miami’ than the neon lights of the Art Deco District.

 Stroll along Ocean Drive as the city illuminates and comes to life, with Latin music pouring outside of the countless bars and restaurants.

 Take our free self-guided audio tour of the Art Deco District after sunset, for a really unique experience!

 Miami has so much to see and do at any time of year.
 Depending on the time you visit, there may be free events related to certain holidays.

-- Witness Sea Turtles Nesting-From March to October, you can witness sea turtles nesting and hatching along the shore.
+From March to October, you can witness sea turtles nesting and hatch along the shore.
 For more information, check out this post with all the details!